- NDIS (National Disability Insurance Scheme)

 Location Ground floor, 211 Chapel Street, Prahran

 Hartley’s also runs a Winter Breakfast program, providing cooked breakfasts from June to August.
 During this period, breakfast is served Monday to Friday, from 7.30am to 9.30am.
-A gold coin donation is all it costs.
+If you can manage a gold coin donation we would appreciate your support.

 If you are interested in volunteering with Hartley’s or for the Winter Breakfast program, we’d like to hear from you.
 Find out more